 By now, you've probably heard the term The Great Resignation.
 Many organizations were surprised by the mass exodus of employees when reported for the first time.
 And then it happened again, and again, and again.

-But, if your organization is still using an old legacy PBX system, that's going to be much more difficult to do.
-On-prem systems lack agility and can't pivot like a cloud-based communications solution, where employees aren't reliant mostly on their desk phones.
+But, if your organization is still using an old legacy PBX system, that will be much more difficult.
+On-prem systems lack agility and can't pivot like a cloud-based communications solution, where employees aren't primarily reliant on their desk phones.

 How Hybrid Work Works